alsanju/Train_Malta_Nanopore/README.md

 p + geom_vline(xintercept=median(coverage$cov), colour = "purple")
 ```

 However, this is a very specific subset, and is not a representation of the coverage of NA12878’s genome.
-If you want to compare this with the coverage distribution across the whole genome, you can do the same but for the file ../NA12878_WGcoverage.txt.
+If you want to compare this with the coverage distribution across the whole genome, you can do the same steps but for the [NA12878](http://github.com/nanopore-wgs-consortium/NA12878/blob/master/Genome.md) entire genome.

 ## Variant calling

-Variants are called and stored in VCF format.
+Variants are called and stored in [VCF](http://samtools.github.io/hts-specs/VCFv4.2.pdf) format.
 This contains a header, and then data lines each containing information about a position in the genome.
-For more information about the VCF format: [http://samtools.github.io/hts-specs/VCFv4.2.pdf]

 Currently, there are different algorithms for calling SVs from long-read sequencing data, including:
 -	Sniffles: best used with NGMLR.